voteamerica/backend/docker/README.md

 ### 2) Test Backend-end PR
 #### 1) on your local fork, create a branch, e.g. `pr123`, for the PR [(how to do this)](https://help.github.com/articles/checking-out-pull-requests-locally/)
+NOTE: in the text below, the repo owner `jkbits1` represents the PR tester.
+Replace this with your own github username.

 Checkout this new branch and follow these steps: